-Hi all, we are coming at you again with another blogpost, this time to let you know about our upcoming feature for Secure Remote Worker, coming in our 6.0 release.
+Hi all, we are coming at you again with another blogpost, this time to let you know about our new feature for Secure Remote Worker, coming in our 6.0 release.

 Built to provide a greater level of security and assist in achieving PCI, HIPAA and GDPR compliance, Secure Remote Worker's write filter will allow for a clinical level of separation between the Secure Remote Worker session and end user's personal machine.
 Thanks to the great effort of our dev team, Secure Remote Worker will allow you to utilize this write filter functionality on all personal Windows devices.

 In this post we will be going through: